Metallica bassist drops by independent record shop

 - Published

-The owner of an independent record shop has said it was "mind blowing" when rock royalty stopped by for an album.
+The owner of an independent record shop has said it was "mind-blowing" when rock royalty stopped by for an album.

 Dean Poole, who runs Rocka-Buy Records, in Oakham, Rutland, was visited by Metallica bassist Robert Trujillo.

-Trujillo, who was in the area while headlining at the Download Festival in Leicestershire, purchased an Ian Dury album with £20 and four plectrums the band had used at the festival.
+Trujillo, who was in the area while headlining at Download festival in Leicestershire, purchased an Ian Dury album with £20 and four plectrums the band had used at the festival.

-Mr Poole said he had stayed in the shop for around two hours.
+Mr Poole said he had stayed in the shop for about two hours.

 "We were just chatting music.
 He was a really lovely guy," he said.